 NLCF is an interdenominational church with two congregations: a student congregation (Collegiate) and a community congregation (Generations).
 Our vision is to invest in spiritual growth, invite others to follow Jesus, and inspire each other to change the world.
-We carry this out with Sunday worship gatherings, Engage Groups (our version of small groups), men’s and women’s ministries, missions, and more.
+We carry this out with Sunday worship gatherings, Families (our version of small groups), men’s and women’s ministries, missions, and more.

 We invite you to take a look through our website to find out more about us.
 If you have any questions, feel free to send us an email.

 The church has always had an important, but touchy, role in the cultures where it has existed.
 On the one hand, Jesus clearly calls all of us who follow him to be like him, to help people see how much love God has for them, to help them see how meaningful a life he is calling them to lead, and to honestly live that life as well.
 Put simply, the church shouldn’t just talk about the good news, it should be the good news.
 That by itself can be tough enough!

 But it’s actually more than that.
 It isn’t just what we do, but how we do it that seems to really matter to God.

 To be a people that don’t expect everyone to come to us, but to see that we are a people that are sent to others.

 To be a people that are dedicated to the service of others, not just being served ourselves.